rojberr/rojberr/README.md

 <!--
 **rojberr/rojberr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi!

-- * :newspaper: You can find my dev site at "https://www.drzymala.dev/"
-- 📫 How to reach me: **jakob.drzymala@gmail.com**
--->

-If you want to support me, you can do so through my [GitHub Sponsors](https://github.com/sponsors/rojberr)

 - 🔭 I’m currently working on ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...